Samos, Lugo

-Samos is a municipality in the province of Lugo in Galicia, Spain.
-It contains the village of Samos.
+Samos is a municipality in the province of Lugo in the autonomous community of Galicia, Spain.
+It belongs to the comarca of Sarria.

 Geography

 Samos is near the eastern mountains of Galicia (the mountains of Lóuzara, Serra do Oribio and Mountains of Albola).
 The mean altitude is over 700 m and the highest elevation is the mountain of O Oribio at 1,443 m.
 The Sarria River, a tributary of the Miño River, collects water from the western slopes of the mountains; the Lóuzara River drains the eastern slopes, flowing to the Lor River and then to the Sil River.
 There are three well-differentiated areas: the central one, where the population is mainly located; the north area, more open and with smooth slopes, and Lóuzara, the southern area, with mountains and valleys.

 The thermic oscillation is high (13 °C), with cold winters, when the fields are frequently frozen.
 Annual rainfall ranges from 900 to 1,500 mm per year.

 The municipality extends over 136 km².